Fast quantum measurement tomography with optimal error bounds: Introduction

-Empirical performance evaluations are performed on a noisy quantum system, where experimentally implemented POVMs on two flux-tunable transmon qubits are successfully recovered using the presented protocol.
-By establishing the sample-optimality of our protocol and validating its performance in real settings, we offer both rigorous theoretical guarantees and a practical tool for quantum measurement characterization.
+Finally, we demonstrate the performance of our protocol on a noisy quantum system, successfully recovering experimentally implemented POVMs on two flux-tunable transmon qubits.
+By establishing the sample-optimality of our method and validating it in real experimental settings, we provide both rigorous theoretical guarantees and a practical tool for quantum measurement characterization.